 - 1 cup Soy Sauce

 - 1 cup Pineapple Juice

 - 4 cloves Garlic Minced

 - In a small mixing bowl, combine the teriyaki sauce ingredients; soy sauce, brown sugar, pineapple juice, garlic and ginger.
 Whisk ingredients together until sugar dissolves.

 - Add chicken and teriyaki sauce to a plastic baggie, or a casserole dish.
 Allow to marinate, in the fridge, for at least 4 hours or overnight.
 Flip the chicken half-way through marinading time.

-- Heat a grill or a cast iron skillet on medium to medium-high heat.
-You want your pan to be very hot, but you don't want it to be smoking.
+- Heat a grill to medium to medium-high heat.
 Once preheated, remove chicken from marinade and cook on each side, for about 5-6 minutes, until the internal temperature reaches 165 degrees.

 - Meanwhile, add the reserved marinade to a medium saucepan over medium-high heat.
 Simmer the marinade for 5-10 minutes until it begins to thicken.
 Remove 1/2 of the marinade from the saucepan, and use one half of the marinade to baste the cooking chicken.*